SUMMIT COUNTY

 Cuyahoga Falls (Replica) - Opened in 1962 by Mack Lowry, an Akron clothing store owner, this replica station served as the Railways of America Museum.
 The building replicated to a great extent the former T&OC railroad at Bowling Green (which itself was torn down in 1962).
 The museum housed model railroads inside and eight pieces of rolling stock the outside.
 In 1976, the model railroad collection was moved by Lowry to the second floor of the old Railway Express building in Quaker Square and other parts of it were utilized by the eatery on the first floor.
 Following Lowry's passing in 1986, his widow sold the collection to Quaker Square which then later passed ownership to the University of Akron.
 The collection was auctioned off through the years by UA with most the final remnants sold off in 2017.

 Mogadore (W&LE) - This station is technically in Portage County as the county line is Cleveland Avenue.
-It was moved from its original location on the east side of North Cleveland Avenue at the W&LE crossing.
+It was moved in 1989 from its original location on the east side of North Cleveland Avenue at the W&LE crossing.
 A train derailed and hit the building in 1912.

 Peninsula (B&O - Freight) - Houses public restrooms near park entrance.